infantesromeroadrian/infantesromeroadrian/README.md

 ![Animation GIF](https://media.giphy.com/media/FnsyaPjzV7ZdNLB9sx/giphy.gif)

 🎯 Areas of Expertise:<br>
-- Advanced Artificial Intelligence: 🧠 Design and development of AI solutions that adapt and learn from the environment to continuously improve, applying machine learning models, deep learning and optimisation algorithms to overcome technical and operational obstacles.<br>
+- **Advanced Artificial Intelligence**: 🧠 Design and development of AI solutions that adapt and learn from the environment to continuously improve, applying machine learning models, deep learning, and optimization algorithms to overcome technical and operational obstacles.<br>
-- Machine Learning and Deep Learning: 🤖 Expertise in creating predictive models and personalised recommendation systems, using neural networks to analyse complex data and generate actionable insights.<br>
+- **Machine Learning and Deep Learning**: 🤖 Expertise in creating predictive models and personalized recommendation systems, using neural networks to analyze complex data and generate actionable insights.<br>
-- Natural Language Processing (NLP): 💬 Extensive NLP expertise, from information extraction and sentiment analysis to natural language generation and intelligent chatbots, to create interfaces that facilitate clear and effective communications between machines and users.<br>
+- **Natural Language Processing (NLP)**: 💬 Extensive NLP expertise, from information extraction and sentiment analysis to natural language generation and intelligent chatbots, to create interfaces that facilitate clear and effective communication between machines and users.<br>
+- **Large Language Models (LLMs)**: 📚 Skilled in the fine-tuning of LLMs and Retrieval-Augmented Generation (RAG) techniques to enhance the performance and relevance of AI models in specific domains.<br>
-- Collaboration and Leadership in AI Projects: 👥 Proven ability to work efficiently in hybrid and remote environments, leading multidisciplinary teams towards the success of innovative artificial intelligence projects. <br><br>
+- **Collaboration and Leadership in AI Projects**: 👥 Proven ability to work efficiently in hybrid and remote environments, leading multidisciplinary teams towards the success of innovative artificial intelligence projects. <br><br>
 ![Programador GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

-💻 Technology Staff:<br><br>
+💻 Technology Stack:<br><br>
-- 🐍 Programming: Python and Kotlin for dynamic and robust solutions.<br>
+- **Programming**: Python and Kotlin for dynamic and robust solutions.<br>
-- ⚡ Big Data: Expertise in Apache Spark to handle massive volumes of data.<br>
+- **Big Data**: Expertise in Apache Spark to handle massive volumes of data.<br>
-- 📚 Databases: SQL proficiency for data management and optimisation.<br>
+- **Databases**: SQL proficiency for data management and optimization.<br>
-- 🎨 Data Visualisation: Creating stunning visualisations with Power BI, Looker Studio and Dash.<br>
+- **Data Visualization**: Creating stunning visualizations with Power BI, Looker Studio, and Dash.<br>
-- AI Frameworks: Deep knowledge in Tensor Flow, PyTorch and MLFlow, especially in NLP.<br>
+- **AI Frameworks**: Deep knowledge in TensorFlow, PyTorch, and MLFlow, especially in NLP.<br>
-- ☁️ Cloud Computing: Experience in implementing and managing solutions in Azure.<br>
+- **Cloud Computing**: Experience in implementing and managing solutions in Azure.<br>
-- 📦 Containers and Orchestration: Advanced use of Docker 🐳 and Kubernetes ⚓ for efficient and scalable deployments.<br>
+- **Containers and Orchestration**: Advanced use of Docker 🐳 and Kubernetes ⚓ for efficient and scalable deployments.<br>
-- 🌐 Software Development and Collaboration: Expert handling of Git for version control and collaboration.<br>
+- **Software Development and Collaboration**: Expert handling of Git for version control and collaboration.<br>
-- 🔗 AI and Language Generation: Experience with LangChain and OpenAI, exploring frontiers in conversational and creative AI.<br><br>
+- **AI and Language Generation**: Experience with LangChain and OpenAI, exploring frontiers in conversational and creative AI.<br><br>

-🔭 I’m currently working for Green Energy company helping with Deep Learning techniques.<br>👯 I’m looking to collaborate on projects about NLP.<br>🌱 I’m currently learning more and more about Natural Language Processing with Deep Learning techniques.<br>💬 Ask me about NLP Techniques and Deep Learning.
+🔭 I’m currently working for a Green Energy company helping with Deep Learning techniques.<br>👯 I’m looking to collaborate on projects about NLP.<br>🌱 I’m currently learning more and more about Natural Language Processing with Deep Learning techniques.<br>💬 Ask me about NLP Techniques and Deep Learning.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/adrianinfantes)